Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Over/under insights

-- Seattle and its opponents have combined to score more than 46.5 points in three of 10 games this season.
+- Seattle has combined with its opponents to score more than 46.5 points in three of 10 games this season.

-- Monday's over/under is 5.9 points higher than the combined 40.6 PPG average of the two teams.
+- The two teams combine to score 40.6 points per game, 5.9 less than the total in this contest.

-- This contest's over/under is 1.1 points fewer than the 47.6 these two squads combine to give up per game in 2020.
+- The Football Team and their opponents score an average of 46.5 points per game, the same as Monday's total.

 Washington stats and trends